top of page

 Deze studie had een groep waar n3 werd verhoogd en een groep waar n3 werd verhoogd en n6 (linolzuur) verlaagd.
 Dit had geen effect op arachidonzuur, maar zorgde wel voor minder dagen hoofdpijn per maand in de n3-n6 (-4 dagen) vergeleken alleen verhoging n3 inname (-2 dagen).
 Op het startpunt hadden de mensen gemiddeld 16 dagen hoofdpijn.

-Maar hierbij moet gezegd worden dat op de andere (primaire) uitkomsten zoals migraine en aantal uur per dag hoofdpijn hadden beide groepen een even groot positief effect.
+Maar hierbij moet gezegd worden dat op de andere (primaire) uitkomsten zoals migraineklachten en aantal uur per dag hoofdpijn hadden beide groepen een even groot positief effect.

-Het bewijs voor de verhouding is dus heel beperkt.
+Het bewijs voor de verhouding als belangrijke factor is dus heel beperkt.

 Bewijs tegen de theorieën